 - Instead of purchasing (and throwing away) plastic sponges, buy a dish brush with plant-based bristles for your scrubbing needs.
 These can be washed with hot water and soap to keep them from getting grimy.
 A metal scouring pad will take care of any last stuck-on food.

-- Glass containers with snap tops, jars, and waxed fabric or silicon sandwich “baggies” will last a long, long time — and waste zero plastic, compared to your usual single-use sandwich bags and leftover containers.
+- Glass containers with snap tops, jars, and waxed fabric or silicon sandwich “baggies” will last a long, long time.
+They also waste zero plastic, compared to your usual single-use sandwich bags and leftover containers.

 - Use cloth towels instead of paper towels.
-Easy to wash and, if you are a messy chef, you can buy off-white towels that can be washed with a natural bleach alternative to keep them cleaner.
+They are easy to wash and, if you are a messy chef, you can buy off-white towels that can be washed with a natural bleach alternative to keep them cleaner.

 - Instead of using disposable coffee filters, switch to a reusable/washable basket — or use a French press or stovetop Moka pot.